Marcos Baghdatis: 2015: Resurgence on ATP World Tour; back into top 50

 At Wimbledon, his campaign was in doubt due to the calf injury suffered at Nottingham.
 However, he decided to participate, and with his left calf heavily strapped, he defeated Donald Young in four sets in the opening round.
 In round 2, Baghdatis, struggling with his calf injury and form, was trailing two sets and a break down against Australian qualifier John Millman.
-However, the Cypriot produced one of the most incredible comebacks in recent Grand Slam history to defeat Millman, 6–7, 2–6, 6–3, 6–2, 6–4 in over three hours.
-Baghdatis ran out of gas in round 3, with David Goffin exacting revenge against the Cypriot with a comfortable 3–6, 4–6, 2–6 victory.
+However, the Cypriot produced one of the most incredible comebacks in recent Grand Slam history to defeat Millman in over three hours.
+Baghdatis ran out of gas in round 3, with David Goffin exacting revenge against the Cypriot with a comfortable victory.

-Baghdatis's resurgence in season 2015 continued at the Atlanta Open to kick-off his US Open swing.
+Baghdatis's resurgence continued at the Atlanta Open to kick-off his US Open swing.
 Baghdatis, defeated Austin Krajicek, Sam Groth and Vasek Pospisil on his way to the semifinals.
-There, Baghdatis stunned Gilles Muller 6–7, 6–3, 7–6 to reach the final.
-In the final, Baghdatis obtained a right groin injury early in the match, severely hampering his performance in his 3–6, 3–6 loss to John Isner.
+There, Baghdatis stunned Gilles Müller to reach the final.
+In the final, Baghdatis obtained a right groin injury early in the match, severely hampering his performance in his loss to John Isner.
 It was Baghdatis's first appearance in an ATP World Tour final since 2011.

 Unfortunately, due to the groin injury suffered in Atlanta, Baghdatis was forced to pull out of the events following Atlanta, except for Winston-Salem (first round loss to Pierre-Hugues Herbert).
 At the US Open, Baghdatis was forced once again to pull out of the tournament in the middle of his opening-round match against Steve Darcis.
 He retired hurt again citing his right groin.

 Baghdatis was solid on the ATP World Tour over the coming months.
 He reached the round of 16 at St. Petersburg, Kuala Lumpur and Tokyo.

-His final tournament of the season was in Stockholm for the Stockholm Open.
-In the round of 32, Baghdatis defeated American Sam Querrey 7–6, 6–1.
-In the round of 16, Baghdatis shocked in-form Australian Bernard Tomic 7–6, 6–3.
-He defeated for the second time in 2015 Gilles Muller in the quarterfinals 7–6, 4–6, 6–3.
-However, Baghdatis's right groin injury again forced him to retire from a match, where he retired in the second set of his semifinal against top seed Tomas Berdych.
+His final tournament of the season was in Stockholm for the Stockholm Open, where he beat Sam Querrey, Bernard Tomic and Gilles Müller in the quarterfinals.
+However, Baghdatis's right groin injury again forced him to retire from a match, where he retired in the second set of his semifinal against top seed Tomáš Berdych.

-The Cypriot enjoyed 11th straight finish in top 100.
-Improved to 63–13 lifetime in Davis Cup thanks to doubles win over Greece in July w/Chrysochos (d.
-Stergiou/Theodorou)...Posted 26 tour-level wins in 2015, four more than 2013–14 combined.
+The Cypriot enjoyed an 11th straight finish in top 10, improved to 63–13 lifetime in Davis Cup thanks to doubles win over Greece in July and posted 26 tour-level wins in 2015, four more than 2013–14 combined.
 Baghdatis ended the year at No. 46 in the ATP rankings and will hope to continue his resurgence in 2016.